 For more information and answers to frequently asked questions about coronavirus.
 You can also contact email@example.com if you have any specific questions, or call us on 0303 040 1770.

 On this blog page you will find information and advice on the corona virus for people with cancer, including: symptoms, your risk if you have pancreatic cancer and what you can do.

-The most common symptoms of coronavirus include a fever (raised temperature), cough and shortness of breath.
+The most common symptoms of coronavirus include loss of taste and smell, a fever (raised temperature), cough and shortness of breath.
+However, many people experience a range of symptoms.
 For most people the virus is mild, however, some people will develop complications such as pneumonia and a small number of people will become seriously ill.